thunderbird/webext-docs/menus.rst

 .. api-section-annotation-hack::

-A *dictionary object* to specify paths for multiple icons in different sizes, so the best matching icon can be used, instead of scaling a standard icon to fit the pixel density of the users display.
-Each entry is a *name-value* pair with *name* being a size and *value* being a :ref:`menus.MenuIconPath`.
+A *dictionary object* to specify paths for multiple icons in different sizes, so the best matching icon can be used, instead of scaling a standard icon to fit the pixel density of the user's display.
+Each entry is a *name-value* pair, with *name* being a size and *value* being a :ref:`menus.MenuIconPath`.
 Example:

 .. literalinclude:: includes/IconPath.json
   :language: JSON